walberbeltrame/jusroed/README.md

-# Julsed
+# Jusred
-The source for a template for user manager of mobile environment in supported modern programming languages.
+The source for a template just for user manager of responsive environments in supported modern programming languages.